 Creating protected areas of Polylepis forest with community collaboration in the remote valleys of the Andes, to save two highly specialized and endangered birds.

-Researching into the population size of Andean Condors in Bolivia to better understand its conservation status.
+Researching the population size of Andean Condors in Bolivia to better understand its conservation status.

 Protecting the endangered Titicaca Grebe by protecting its wetland habitat of Lago Poopó in the Altiplano Mountains of south-western Bolivia.